 Many people involved with photography during the 1950's to 1980's often have large collections of 35mm slides or transparencies.
 As with most film the 35mm slides also have a limited life being subjected to humidity, temperature, chemical contamination, light and simply advancing years.

-Conversion or transfer of Standard 8mm, Super 8mm, 9.5mm, Polavision and 16mm films to DVD or other digital format
+Conversion or transfer of Standard 8mm, Super 8mm, 9.5mm, Polavision and 16mm films to MP4, DVD or other digital format on USB

 Photographic film is adversely affected by relative humidity, temperature, light, chemical contamination and of course the age of the film itself.
 The majority of Standard 8mm and 16mm film today is between 40 and 70 years old and in many cases in advanced stages of decomposition.
 This is often evident when the film starts producing a pungent vinegar like smell.
 Super 8mm film, introduced in 1965 and most film from that era is often still in very good transferable condition but will lose its colour and clarity as the years progress.

-Converting your ageing movie film to DVD or other digital format halts this process, giving you the opportunity to pass these valuable memories on for the enjoyment of future generations.
+Converting your ageing movie film to DVD or other digital format such as MP4 halts this process, giving you the opportunity to pass these valuable memories on for the enjoyment of future generations.
+DVD is now considered to be old technology however we still convert to this format if required.

 Mbproductions are Brisbane's leading film & video transfer provider, offering the highest quality service.
 While most of our clients have domestic home movie requirements, we also supply archival services to government and university departments.
 We also provide Brisbane's Channel 9 with digital content for special TV broadcast projects.